sumanmukherjee03/practice-and-katas/k8s/CKA/kubeadm.README.md

 kubectl create -f https://docs.projectcalico.org/manifests/tigera-operator.yaml
 ```

-4. Create the calico custom resources for pod networking
+4. Create the calico custom resources for pod networking.
+More details here - https://docs.projectcalico.org/getting-started/kubernetes/quickstart
+Calico uses a different pod cidr by default.
+Make sure what you put in the calico custom-resources.yaml is what you have provided to kubeadm.
 ```
 cat << EOF | tee $HOME/calico-custom-resources.yaml
 # This section includes base Calico installation configuration.
-# For more information, see: https://docs.projectcalico.org/v3.19/reference/installation/api#operator.tigera.io/v1.Installation
 apiVersion: operator.tigera.io/v1
 kind: Installation
 metadata: